Living On Campus

 Verbal & Written Warnings: Should a minor infraction occur and should the resident assistant feel an official written warning is justified, a letter from the Dean of Students explaining the infraction and the resulting sanction will be sent to the resident(s) involved.
 Alcohol and drug violations are not considered minor infractions.

-Housing Probation: Housing probation is the resulting sanction if an infraction happens a second time.
-Exceptions to this rule are incidents involving alcohol and drugs.
-There are technically three kinds of probations connected with the housing due process.
-Three-Month Probation is the first sanction for an alcohol violation and is an option for a second minor violation.
-Nine-Month Probation is used if there is a second violation after an initial alcohol violation or a second minor violation.
-This probation is imposed for a first time drug offense.
-Permanent Probation means an individual will remain on probation for as long as they live on-campus at Western Wyoming Community College.
-It is the prerogative of the Dean of Students to use this probation when appropriate.
+Housing Probation: Probation is often the resulting sanction if a student engages in an infraction of college polices a second time.
+Exceptions to this may include incidents that are more intentional in nature, such as intentional assault/fighting, intentional damage of property, intentional interference of the academic process of others, etc. Probation periods may include the following: Three-Month Probation may be a first sanction for intentional actions as mentioned above.
+Nine-Month Probation is used if there is a second violation after an initial alcohol or drug violation, or if an additional intentional incident occurs after Three-Month Probation has been imposed.
+Permanent Probation is used when a student’s behavior warrants that they remain on probation for as long as they live on-campus and/or are a student at Western Wyoming Community College.
+It is the prerogative of the Dean of Students to use each of these probation periods when deemed appropriate.

 Justification for Eviction: Residents living at Western can have their housing lease agreement cancelled for the following reasons: